writer/aws-examples/bedrock-examples/text-to-sql-agent/README.md

 Try these example queries to test the agent:

-- "Show me the top 5 players by salary"
+- "Show me the top 5 customers by total spending"
-- "Which players are in the Hall of Fame?"
+- "Which employees made the most sales?"
-- "What are the highest salaries by team?"
+- "What are the highest transaction amounts by payment method?"
-- "Show me players who won multiple awards"
+- "Show me customers who made multiple transactions"
-- "What's the average salary by position?"
+- "What's the average transaction amount by product category?"

 ## Agent features